Our Wines & Tasting Notes

 Merlot, Cabernet Sauvignon, Cabernet Franc

-Tasting note by Ambrose Nock
+Tasting note by Ambrose Nock:

 48% Merlot, 33% Cabernet Sauvignon, 19% Cabernet Franc